--The three sisters of Corn, Beans and Squash are a traditional polyculture grown by many native cultures across North America.
-All three sisters are interdependent and help the others grow; the corn supports the climbing pole beans, the beans as legumes add nitrogen to the soil, and the squash sprawl over the surface of the soil shading out competing weeds.
+-The three sisters of Corn, Beans and Squash are a traditional polyculture grown by many indigenous cultures across North America.
+All three sisters are interdependent and help the others grow; the corn supports the climbing pole beans, the beans add nitrogen to the soil, and the squash sprawl over the surface of the soil shading out competing weeds.

 In the middle area of the hill, I plant 4-6 corn seeds, and around the outside a similar number of squash.
 I plant them in late May or early June, after the risk of frost is past for us.
 The corn gets a 2-3 week head start, and then the beans go in at the base of the young corn seedlings.
 That way the fast growing pole beans don’t overwhelm the slower corn.
 You’ll want to eventually thin each hill to 3-4 healthy corn plants.

 Hills with transplanted squash and recently sown corn, waiting for beans. - Hills in full abundance, mid-August (photo by Chris Sanford)

 -If you’re up for experimenting, other crops can make great additions to the polyculture also.
 Both amaranth and sunflowers have been traditionally grown either alongside or as a replacement for the corn, and I’ve had success using cucumbers as the ground cover instead of squash.